 While the relationship between dimer height functions and the {\em scalar} free field was highlighted by these works, the relation with the {\em compactified} free field becomes apparent when considering toroidal graphs.
 There, only the height current is well-defined, and the height function is additively multivalued (when tracing it along non-contractible cycles on the torus): as explained earlier, it splits into an instanton and a scalar component.
-In the case of the hexagonal lattice, the limiting distribution of the instanton marginal was worked out in \cite{BdT_loop}, in agreement with what is predicted by the compactified free field.
+In the case of the hexagonal lattice, the limiting distribution of the instanton marginal was identified in \cite{BdT_loop}, in agreement with what is predicted by the compactified free field.
 This will be extended in the present article.

-By analogy with vertex correlators for the free field, one may consider the asymptotics of discrete observables of the type: $\langle\exp(i\sum_j\alpha_j h(z_j)\rangle$, where $\phi$ denotes the height function and the weights $\alpha_j$ sum up to zero.
+By analogy with vertex correlators for the free field, one may consider the asymptotics of discrete observables of the type: $\langle\exp(i\sum_j\alpha_j h(z_j)\rangle$, where $h$ denotes the height function and the weights $\alpha_j$ sum up to zero.
 The systematic study of these electric vertex correlators for dimer height functions has been initiated by Pinson (\cite{Pinson_vertex}) and will be further discussed here.

 A classical question for dimers, introduced by Fisher and Stephenson in \cite{FisSte2}, is the problem of {\em monomer correlations}.
 Specifically, the question is to estimate the variation of the partition function when a certain number of vertices are removed from the graph.
 A motivation for this question is a close analogy with Ising correlations, as illustrated by Hartwig's results (\cite{Hartwig_monomer}) for monomer pair correlations on the diagonal.
-More recently, a series of articles by Ciucu (see \cite{Ciucu_TAMS} and references therein) has born on several variants of monomer correlations, in particular correlations of appropriate ``islets" on the hexagonal lattice.
+More recently, a series of articles by Ciucu (see \cite{Ciucu_PNAS,Ciucu_TAMS} and references therein) has born on several variants of monomer correlations, in particular correlations of appropriate ``islets" on the hexagonal lattice.
+The case of monomer insertions on the boundary of the half-square lattice $\Z\times\N$ is addressed in \cite{PriRue_monomer}.
 In terms of height function, monomer insertions may be thought of as magnetic charges.
-Indeed, in the presence of monomers, the height function becomes additively multivalued, picking fixed additive constants when cycling around monomers (or larger defects).
+Indeed, in the presence of monomers (in the bulk), the height function becomes additively multivalued, picking fixed additive constants when cycling around monomers (or larger defects).